Aqueous film-forming foam (AFFF) collection & disposal program

 - Provide a safe disposal option at no cost to those who participate.

 We will pay the costs associated with the program, such as pickup, transport, and disposal.
 We will also dispose of the foam in a manner that minimizes impacts to the environment and public health.

 However, we cannot endorse specific replacements or pay for the costs of new foam.

 Any fire department or first responder that has AFFF on-site may participate.
 This includes:

-- Make the draft EIS available for public comment by Winter 2023.
+- Make the draft EIS available for public comment by Fall of 2023.

-- Make a decision on a disposal program by Spring or Summer 2023.
+- Make a decision on a disposal program by Winter or Spring 2024.